Memphis Grizzlies Odds

-The second is that you’ll be able to bet on the Grizzlies, and on all kinds of NBA action, right in Tennessee.
-The state’s first online sportsbooks are available for the start of the 2020-21 NBA season.
-That means you can bet on the Grizzlies on your phone, tablet or computer from anywhere inside state borders.
+Besides watching the games, you’ll be able to bet on the Grizzlies, and on all kinds of NBA action, right in Tennessee.
+At least nine online sportsbooks will be available for the start of the 2022-23 NBA season.
+That means you can bet on the Grizzlies on your phone, tablet, or computer from anywhere inside state borders.